berksudan/Distributed-Environment-Installation-Guide/1 - Virtual Machine Installation & Configuration/guide.md

 ping slave-2
 ```

-- You should see that ICMP packages find slaves and master machines:
+- You should see that ICMP packages find master and slave machines:

 ![SS-4-10](./screenshots/4_network_configuration/10.png)

 ## 1.5.
 SSH Configuration
-- First let's create a linux user dedicated to spark & hdfs operations.
+- First let's create a linux user dedicated to spark & HDFS operations.
 We created "spark-user" users in slave machines before, so we can add a user with same name in _master machine._ In master machine run the following commands:
 ```bash
 sudo adduser spark-user # Add a user with name "spark-user".
 ```
 Enter & retype a password and press enter for following questions.

 - Run the following command to add a group with the same name:
 ```bash